Hurricane Juan: Preparations

+During Juan's formative stages, the Bermuda Weather Service issued a tropical storm warning late on September 25, and kept the advisory for the island until the next day.
+Due to the potential for strong winds, The Causeway was closed, ferry service was cancelled, and some schools were closed.
+However, winds on the island remained below gale-force.

 The first advisories were issued by the Canadian Hurricane Centre on September 26, although at that time they broadly suggested the possibility existed for wind and rain across Atlantic Canada.
 As Juan approached on September 27, warning broadcasts on local media in Atlantic Canada were changed accordingly.
 The public and emergency officials in the expected landfall area were told to make preparations for a potential disaster, after the CHC bulletins indicated the possibility existed for significant wind damage and flooding from both heavy rain and storm surges, as well as power outages.

 On the morning of September 28, reports indicated that Juan would make landfall either as a tropical storm or marginal Category 1 hurricane.
 Weather broadcasts up to that time gave every indication that the storm would weaken prior to landfall.
 By 6 p.m.
 ADT (2100 UTC), additional warnings had been issued since Juan was expected to make landfall as a strong Category 1 or weak Category 2 hurricane.
 Most businesses in the areas affected were closed on Sundays, which meant that preparations could not be made at the last minute.
 Although no large-scale evacuations were made, local evacuations for low-lying areas were issued on the evening of September 28.
 In all, several hundred people were affected by these evacuations.
 Utility workers also stood on standby before the storm hit, preparing for large-scale power outages.